-Click here to learn more about the procedures and paperwork involved about importing a pet to Beijing.
+Click here to learn more about the procedures and paperwork involved about importing a pet to China.
 Think carefully about it, and base your decision on where you’ll be living.
 If you’ll be staying in a compound with a garden and quiet streets, then your dog will be fine.
 If you’re in a small apartment, you might want to consider leaving the dog back home with friends or family rather than put him through quarantine and keep him cooped up most of the day.
 One way around this is to have your ayi do the dog walking.
 You’ll need to check this with her first though, since some ayis are not used to dogs and may find this an unpleasant or even frightening experience.
 Cats, of course, tend to be fine anywhere.
 Remember that people living within the Fourth Ring Road are only allowed to own dogs that are under 35 cm tall (measured from shoulder height).

 We strongly urge that you do not buy animals from people selling them on the street or in unregulated markets.
 Encouraging the trade just means more animals will be drugged, kept in tiny cages and starved.
 These animals also tend to be ill and many die shortly after being bought.
 Go to a proper pet shop, and make sure you see proper documentation of vaccinations, as well as get a feel for whether the animals are being well treated.
 Once you buy a pet, bring it to a vet and get it checked out immediately.
 Better yet, adopt a pet from Beijing Human and Environmental Education Center (BHAEEC), a non-profit organisation that does fantastic work in rescuing animals and is committed to helping increase awareness of animal care and eliminating animal abuse.
 They’re always looking for people to adopt an animal; Beijing Cat is another place where you can adopt rescued cats who have been spayed and vaccinated.